charliechauri/comunarr-file-manager-server/README.md

 ### Prerequisites

+#### Server API
 * You need to have installed node's 6.9.5 version.
-We recommend you to use [nvm](https://github.com/creationix/nvm) for managing different node versions in MacOS.
+We recommend you to use [nvm](https://github.com/creationix/nvm) for managing different node versions in MacOS/Linux.
 For Windows users there are two alternatives:
     * [nvm-windows](https://github.com/coreybutler/nvm-windows)
     * [nodist](https://github.com/marcelklehr/nodist)

+#### Database Server
 * Is necessary to have a mysql server, to create the db, run the ```src/database/comunarr_db.sql``` into your sql client's editor

 ## Installing